HCPSS/school-messenger-help/_posts/2014-02-17-important-message-stationary.markdown

 title: "Emergency messages"
 ---

 There are a variety of different devices and mediums that parents receive messages on.
-Web Services has designed a template that follows a standard emergency message format.
+Web Services has designed an important message template that follows a standard emergency message format.

 This stationary is meant for messages that are **emergencies only.** This includes school-based cancellations or emergencies that pertain only to your building.